Bash-and-tea/ASM-Nonsense/README.md

 This code has been released under the [MIT License](LICENSE).

 ### Acknowledgements
-Thank you to   for inspiring the project.
+Thank you to jroweboy for inspiring the project.
-See the original article here:
+See the original article here: [Main is usually a function.](https://jroweboy.github.io/c/asm/2015/01/26/when-is-main-not-a-function.html)